"Be prepared for those unexpected emergencies"

 The program is about avoiding, recongnizing and solving problems on the surface and underwater.

-The course runs 3 evening sessions from 7pm-10pm and 1 session from 9 a.m. - 3 p.m. in which you will participate in academic, pool and open water.
+The course runs 2 evening sessions from 7pm-10pm and 2 O/W sessions from 8 a.m. - 3 p.m. in which you will participate in academic and open water.

 Dive West includes First Aid, CPR during the Rescue course.

-Course fees cover the cost of your student kit for Rescue, First Aid, CPR, and course tuition.
+Course fees cover the cost of your student kit for Rescue and EFR

 To qualify for this course, you must have completed an Open Water or equivalent certification.